 When installing power modules always work from the lower available space upwards to prevent from raising the center of gravity.
-The default setting from the bottom space upwards is NO.1 to NO.4 (4 modules cabinet), NO.1 to NO.6 (6 modules cabinet), NO.1 to NO.8 (8 modules cabinet), NO.1 to NO.10 (10 modules cabinet), NO.1 to NO.12 (12 modules cabinet).
+The default setting from the bottom space upwards is NO.1 to NO.6(6 modules cabinet), NO.1 to NO.8(8 modules cabinet), NO.1 to NO.12(12 modules cabinet).